General Manager / Sales Manager

 Paraffinic OIL'S poorer ability to form emulsions means that it is only possible to form stable emulsions within a narrow range.
 There is no tolerance for variations in formulation or contamination, even from other oils.

 Naphthenic oils have a considerably better ability to form emulsions which gives important advantages in formulations.
 The properties of naphthenic oils also allow greater margins within which to obtain stable emulsions.
 The advantages are moreover reflected in better properties in the end products.

 Technical co-ordinator R&D,

-An important choice in metalworking is high or low sulphur content.
-But with naphthenic base oils, you can choose freely which sulphur content you wish, dependent on the application.
-Read more about Sulphur in metal working no problem with naphthenic oils
+An important choice in metalworking is high or low sulfur content.
+But with naphthenic base oils, you can choose freely which sulfur content you wish, dependent on the application.
+Read more about Sulfur in metal working no problem with naphthenic oils

 firstname.lastname@example.orgView all contacts